LunaBestPone/talentExOP2/README.md

 * django-cors-headers
 # External package for frontend is already included
 Still make sure you know how to use them correctly

+# Installations needed:
+Front end:
+in the command line, go to the gui directory npm install npm install axios npm install --save react-router-dom npm install antd --save

+I think this is all for npm in frontend